instadeepai/InstaGeo-E2E-Geospatial-ML/instageo/data/README.md

 ### Sentinel-1
 Sentinel-1, part of [ESA](https://www.esa.int/)'s [Copernicus Program](https://www.copernicus.eu/en), provides all-weather, day-and-night radar imagery using C-band Synthetic Aperture Radar (SAR).
 It offers global coverage with revisit times of 6 to 12 days, supporting applications like land and ocean monitoring, emergency response, and environmental surveillance with free and open access to its data.

-## Workflow
-- Input geolocated observation records in a CSV file with the following columns:
-    - x (longitude)
-    - y (latitude)
-    - date
-    - label
-- Group records based on Military Grid Reference System (MGRS)
-- For each record, create a corresponding temporal series of granules
-- Create a set of all granules
-- Download the required bands from each granule
-- Create and save chips and segmentation maps

-Chip creator is particularly useful for geospatial image segmentation where large satellite images are segmented into smaller chips for training geospatial models (such as [Prithvi](https://huggingface.co/ibm-nasa-geospatial/Prithvi-100M)) using image segmentation objective.

 ## Requirements
 - Python >= 3.10